All Episodes

 Hey, Roger.

-Uh just wanted to let you know, I I think you hit it right on the head with that National Geographic article.
+Karen, I just wanted to let you know, I think you hit it right on the head with that National Geographic article and some of the local politics that's happening down here.

-It it just it seemed like it fell apart.
+It just seemed like it fell apart.

-I you know, the local radio station here has been talking about this for years.
+You know, the local radio station here has been talking about this for years.

-Uh and I'm in Shreveport, Louisiana.
+And I'm in Shreveport, Louisiana.

 And the fact that the disaster relief is supposed to start locally, then to the city, then to the state, and finally to the federal government.

-Well, we've had a collapse of the local city and state.
+But we've had a collapse of the local city and state.

-Matter of fact, you had the mayor this morning on there throwing four letter words at Bush on the radio this morning, blaming him.
+Matter of fact, you had the mayor this morning on there throwing four-letter words at Bush on the radio this morning, blaming him.

-So that's ridiculous.
+So it's ridiculous.

 Thanks for the call.

-WWL, as a matter of fact, had some of the let me see how much of this we can actually put on the air.
+Let me see how much of this we can actually put on the air.

 There is nothing happening.